 Ongoing structural geology mapping should be undertaken so that these can be reconciled against the model used in the slope design to identify any potential risks or opportunities.
-This structural model should be updated on a regular basis during operation, the risks assessed, and the designs and mining approaches adapted to manage these risks.
+It is the QP's opinion this structural model should be updated on a regular basis during operation, the risks assessed, and the designs and mining approaches adapted to manage these risks.

-25.17.4 Hydrogeology
+22.17.4 Hydrogeology